Facebook Tracking Pixel

 Core Operating Principles

-We define a baseline of security controls we won't go below.
-If an environment can't meet it, we won't support it — because exceptions become incidents.
+We operate with a defined baseline of security controls.
+If an environment doesn’t meet it today, we work toward it — because unmanaged exceptions become incidents.

 Labor is finite.
 We define what's included, what's billed, and why.
 This keeps support honest and sustainable instead of padded.